Recoskie/JDasm/docs/Code.md

 <br />

-On an ARM core.
-All instructions have a condition code.
+On an ARM core, all instructions have a condition code.
 This means the instruction might not run relative to the arithmetic results of the past instruction.

 <br />